 Students who do not receive commuter status or off-campus status are required to apply for housing on campus.
 If a student chooses not to apply, REH will assign the student to a room based on available space.

-Upperclass Housing Options
+Continuing Student On-Campus Housing Options

 Please note that REH reserves the right to assign or re-assign housing units based upon gender needs according to enrollment.
 The residence halls that may be affected are Burke, Michels, MMM or VMC.